olivierbJAVA/OC-DA_JAVA-P9-Mediscreen_Patient_Microservice/README.md

 >This line must be added in the [mysqld] section of the configuration file and may be adapted to your own local timezone obviously.

-### Application running
+### Microservice running

+You can run the Microservice in an IDE or in Docker containers.
-If you want to run the application in an IDE, please use the DEV profile.
+- To run the Microservice in an IDE, please use the DEV profile.

-If you want to run the application in Docker containers, please use the PROD profile.
+- To run the Microservice in Docker containers, please use the PROD profile.

 >Please note that the application has been developed with the IntelliJ IDE.